 We happened to show up fairly early in the morning so that might explain the relative peace and quiet during our visit.

 Although there was an option to hike the longer 5.3-mile loop which went through the Enfield Glen passing by Lucifer Falls, we opted not to do that and do it as separate excursions instead.

 I’ve seen it said that this waterfall is 70ft tall, but after seeing it in person, that seemed like a pretty generous estimate.

 Nonetheless, the Lower Falls had an unusual convex shape though apparently this might be more common in this area thanks to the weak nature of the underlying rock that comprise the glens and gorges of the Finger Lakes.

-Lower Falls or Enfield Falls resides in the Robert H. Treman State Park.
+Lower Falls or Enfield Falls resides in the Robert H. Treman State Park near Ithaca in Tompkins County, New York.
 It is administered by the New York State Office of Parks, Recreation, and Historic Preservation.
 For information or inquiries about the area as well as current conditions, visit their website.